A commitment to serve Malagasy communities

 - Nutrition and health initiatives, with participation in nutrition programs (12 ongoing programs), well construction (six in 2019), and providing support to several health centers through the construction of new buildings, the renovation and purchase of medical equipment, and capacity-building training for 20 teachers in six schools.

-- Skills-building initiatives, with individualized allocations to pickers and textbook donations, teacher training, research and production equipment donations, and a contribution to an industrialization project with its main local partner.
+- Skills-building initiatives, with research and production equipment donations, and a contribution to an industrialization project with its main local partner as well as strengthening the traceability, control and verification process of the Centella asiatica supply chain.